RedMarlin raises $10 million to fight counterfeiting with AI

 RedMarlin’s platform alerts customers when it detects incriminating info regarding kit authors, stolen credentials, and more.
 And it sends takedown notifications and reports websites to blacklists autonomously, in partnership with global counterfeit and phishing registries.

-RedMarlin’s complementary anti-phishing solution, CheckFish.AI, provides a URL scanning service that detects tech support and gift card scams, drug spam websites, rogue streaming sites, gambling websites, and more using machine learning.
+RedMarlin’s complementary anti-phishing solution, CheckPhish.AI, provides a URL scanning service that detects tech support and gift card scams, drug spam websites, rogue streaming sites, gambling websites, and more using machine learning.
 The company says over 101 Fortune 500 companies have used CheckFish to scan more than 600 million URLs to date.

 The global anti-counterfeit technologies market is anticipated to be worth $104 billion by the end of 2024, and RedMarlin is far from the only startup gunning for a slice of it.
 One rival is Spain-based Red Points, which raised $38 million in April to further develop its tools to fight counterfeiting and piracy.
 Another is 3PM Marketplace Solutions, a Chicago-based company that’s worked with clients like HBO to spot counterfeit products.